-DRAFT Biodiversity The area today has a rich biodiversity that includes areas of the Heath, railway corridors and nearby nature areas.
-This should inform a new green infrastructure network across the neighbourhood that supports enhances the quality of life and sustainability of the communities at Kentish Town.
+The area today has a rich biodiversity that includes areas of the Heath, railway corridors and nearby nature areas.
+This should inform a new green infrastructure network across the neighbourhood that supports and enhances the quality of life and sustainability of the communities around Kentish Town.
+There is a wonderful opportunity to extend and connect existing biodiversity corridors over the railway tunnel on the Murphy's site.

 Development at Kentish Town should support and enhance this green infrastructure by planning for green assets with a diversity of habitats throughout the public, communal and private open spaces.
 Buildings can also play an important part in green infrastructure and development should look at innovative ways to use rooftops and walls for greening and extending biodiverse corridors.

 The ongoing success and sustainability should be planned from the outset, with a clear management and maintenance plan that includes monitoring biodiversity targets.
-Far left: New parklands at Kings Cross Central by Townshend Landscape Architects Left: Pocket garden, Holmes Road Right: Creating opportunities for food growing Far right: Planting for biodiversity at the Olympic Park, Stratford